THE FUTURE OF INDONESIAN ECO-TOURISM

-What sets the Mandalika apart is that it is a development trying to avoid some of the traps of previous luxury developments, in neighbouring Bali.
-With up to 51% designated ‘green space,’ from the outset, the intension of developers is to create something that works in tandem with nature by becoming a template for sustainable development.
+What sets the Mandalika Project apart is that it is a development trying to avoid some of the traps of previous luxury developments in Indonesia.
+With at least 51% of its 1,175 hectares designated as ‘green space’ from the outset, the intention of developers is to create something that works in tandem with nature by becoming a template for sustainable development.

 By incorporating environmentally friendly technologies such as solar farms and SWRO plants, land power is harnessed, and tech-savvy greenhouses will be used to make the resort more self-supporting by enabling it to to grow food efficiently and organically for its restaurants.

-As if this wasn’t enough, the resort will maximise panoramic views, house an electric light rail train to help people move from A to B, house a cable car, theme park, eco-park, water-park and mangrove park – green aspects of which will enhance the Mandalika as a prime new location for Eco-Tourism.
+As if this wasn’t enough, the resort will maximise panoramic views, house an electric light rail train, a cable car, theme park, eco-park, water-park and mangrove park – green aspects of which will enhance the Mandalika as a prime new location for eco-tourism.

 Find out more about the MANDALIKA project